allpro/form-manager/README.md

 ```

 **ALL form options and logic is set in the form-configuration.**
-<br>Validation, data-transformations, and other features are all specified in
-the container component &mdash; _not_ in presentation component(s).
+<br>There is _no_ form configuration visible in the mark-up.
+This keeps presentation components 'dumb' so they can focused on appearance.

-Cosmetic properties can be added to the form-fields in the presentation
+Cosmetic properties can be added to the form-fields as normal.
-component as normal.
-Field 'labels' are considered 'cosmetic' because they are
+Field 'labels' are cosmetic because they are a presentation choice,
-a presentation choice, and do not affect the 'data'.
+and do not affect the 'data'.
+However, FM can store a 'displayName' for use in error messages and for
+auto-generating ARIA field attributes.

 **FM easily handles very complex custom forms.** For example:
-A form that spans multiple screens, with some controls inside modal popups.
+A form can spans multiple screens, with some controls inside modal popups.
-FM does not 'wrap' markup so page structure doesn't matter.
+Since FM does not 'wrap' markup, the page structure does not matter.
-Just pass `props.form` to integrate any control with FM.
+Just pass `props.form` to integrate any sub-component with a FM instance.

 See
 **[Implementing FormManager in Components](https://github.com/allpro/form-manager/blob/master/docs/Implementation.md)**